-I went to school and hold a second level Sommelier certificate, but I don’t consider myself a sommelier.
+I attended wine classes at the United States Sommelier Association and hold a second level Sommelier certificate, but I don’t consider myself a sommelier.
 I don’t use that word to describe me, and prefer to save it for someone who is in the wine industry.
 It’s a French word, and it means a wine steward who’s trained and knowledgable in wines.
 I am not into fancy wine descriptions, but I can tell you one thing, after drinking and sipping hundreds of wines, I know if a wine is compatible with my palate or not.
 By now, my taste buds know exactly what I like.
 I prefer Old World wines, full-bodied, earthy with deep ruby colors, aromatic spices, cloves, black peppers, nutmeg, hints of dark chocolate, vanilla, tobacco, leather, barnyard, licorice with lingering finish.
 I usually go for a complex wine, with layers of flavors for special occasions.
 At times, I also enjoy medium-bodied wines, and New World wines with floral notes.
 There are so many grape varietals, (varieties) from so many regions of the world, but, today, I will focus on the Sangiovese grape.
 It is a very difficult grape to grow because it needs warm weather, and for that reason, vintages can vary from one season to the next.
 It is considered one of the most widely planted red grape in all of Italy.
 The Sangiovese grape does particularly well in the terroir of beautiful Tuscany.
 However, it is a temperamental grape, that requires a lot of attention.
 It is not easy to keep it balanced, because of its high acidity content.
 It is harvested late, because the ripening process is slow.
 Tannins can also be rough.
 Sangiovese is also blended with Cabernet Sauvignon, Merlot and other grapes to make one of my favorite blends called “Super Tuscan”.

 My tasting notes on Tenuta di Renieri: It is a blend made with mostly Sangiovese, and is from the enchanting region of Chianti.
 It has the Chianti Classico label, which is a highly rated, small wine-region with a DOCG designation, (Denominazione di Origine Controllata e Garantita is the highest designation in Italian wines.
 The wines must be evaluated by a tasting committee before they can be bottled, to assure the highest quality standards.)
 This wine shows unique characteristics, and bottles from that region have the seal of a black rooster to distinguish them.
 It’s a beautifully balanced wine with alluring nose of nutmeg spice, bursting with flavors of lush cherries, with a long finish that keeps you begging for more.
 Drink this vintage now through 2016.